-The City model network representation is continually being updated for better representative of current year performance.
+The City model network is continually being updated to better represent the current year's performance.
 The City is continually working on updating the hydraulic model based on available information, including past studies, field surveys and record drawings, to reflect on any past and recent sewer infrastructure upgrades.
 To ensure that the network is representative of its expected performance, the model is calibrated based on the instrumented data and the review of the level of discrepancy between the predicted model results and the instrumented data.
 Upon completion of the model update, sensitivity checks are undertaken.
 All changes associated with model maintenance are documented.